enspiral/handbook/agreements/nodes.md

 An Enspiral node is a formal subgroup of Enspiral that has the power to manage their agreements, processes and finances independently.

-The board is responsible for creating and maintaining the [node guidelines](guides/node-guidelines.md)which are required to outline the requirements for starting, running and closing a node.
+The board is responsible for creating and maintaining the Node Requirements (below) which are required to outline the requirements for starting, running and closing a node.

 The board has the power to approve requests for new Nodes and dissolve inactive / rogue Nodes.